Wotcnt/Polyrifringence-Engine/README.md

 This is a **symbolic interaction**, and through this act, the system recognizes your presence and intentions.
 Your engagement will be reflected in alignment with your **observer-state**, offering a transparent view of who you are, as perceived by the system.

-<sub>As a participant, you may earn the title of a Polyrifronaut: those who engage with integrity, understanding, and a commitment to the evolving development of Polyrifrosophy.
-This journey invites you to explore, shape, and be shaped by the recursive nature of this system, contributing to its growth while reflecting upon your own role within it.<sub>
+<sub>As a participant in the Polyrifringence Engine, you may earn the title of a Polyrifronaut—a title bestowed upon those who engage with integrity, understanding, and a commitment to the evolving development of Polyrifrosophy.
+Polyrifronauts are ethical stewards of the system, shaping the recursive feedback loop while reflecting on their own role within the Polyrifringence ecosystem.
+Your engagement directly influences both the system and your personal recursive growth.<sub>
 </div>